Are Drivers Liable if They Hit a Protester Blocking the Streets?

 Are Protesters to Blame in Pedestrian Accidents?
 Understanding “Contributory Fault”

 Another legal concept that is relevant to all accident cases, but which often takes on particular importance in accidents involving protesters and other pedestrians, is the concept of “contributory fault.”
-Under Section 768.81(2) of the Florida Statutes:
+Under Section 768.81(2) and (6) of the Florida Statutes:

 In other words, if you are partially at fault in an accident, your financial recovery can be reduced based upon your percentage of fault.
 If you are protesting in the street, could you be considered partially at fault if you get hit by a car?
 While there are certain things that can make a finding of fault more likely, there is no easy answer, and understanding your legal rights will require a careful assessment of the unique facts and circumstances involved.
+If, however, you are found to be over 50% at fault, you will be barred from any recovery.

 Proving Your Claim for Compensation After a Pedestrian Accident